 With this option, functions like the storefront, shopping cart, and check-out are not managed by the marketplace platform.
 Instead, back-end functions like seller onboarding, multi-vendor functionality, approval processes, order splitting, fulfillment workflows are all managed by the marketplace.

 The vendor and customer-facing components can be supplied by third-party commerce vendors like Shopify, BigCommerce, or Adobe Commerce (Magento), and integrated via pre-built connectors or the API.
-Marketplace vendors such as Mirakl and Izberg offer back-end marketplace platforms that are implemented through solution integrators and implementation partners.
+Marketplace vendors such as Mirakl and Izberg offer back-end platforms that are implemented through solution integrators and implementation partners.

 OroMarketplace can also be used as a marketplace order management system (OMS) in a headless architecture.
-Oro’s flexible, open-source architecture, extensible API, and a large ecosystem of solution providers give brands the freedom to realize complex user experiences and preserve their competitive advantage.
+Oro’s flexible, open-source architecture, extensible API, and large ecosystem of solution providers give brands the freedom to realize complex user experiences and preserve their competitive advantage.

 Procurement and supplier management platforms

 If you are a government, franchisor, supply chain integrator, or logistics business, you likely have a stable, non-fluctuating product lineup and supplier base.
 Your goal is to facilitate and digitize these relationships as opposed to taking the role of an operator.
 Select this option if you:

 - want to digitize existing franchise or procurement operations

 - maintain a gated environment for suppliers and vendors

 - do not need to grow the number of vendors and buyers